kshitijsuri90/Red-Eye-Remover/README.md

 # Red-Eye-Remover
-A red eye remover made from scratch using C++.
+A red eye remover made from scratch using C++, C , python.